devsim/devsim_documentation/sphinx/source/models.rst

 :numref:`contactcell` depicts how a contact is treated in a simulation.
 It is a collection of nodes on a region.
 During assembly, the specified models form an equation, which replaces the equation applied to these nodes for a bulk node.

-Contact models are equivalent to node and edge models, and are specified using the :meth:`ds.contact_node_model` and the :meth:`ds.contact_edge_model`, respectively.
+Contact models are equivalent to node and edge models, and are specified using the :meth:`devsim.contact_node_model` and the :meth:`devsim.contact_edge_model`, respectively.
 The key difference is that the models are only evaluated on the contact nodes for the contact specified.

 Contact model derivatives
 ^^^^^^^^^^^^^^^^^^^^^^^^^